 “That’s one reason I wanted to talk to you.
 Ben told me what had happened.”

 Albert’s lip started to quiver and his eyes had become wet.
-He had become so overly-emotional in his old age.
-He hated that.
+Sentimental old fool.

 “And I do wish you had let me invite him round today.”

 “Annie, you know I love Ben, if he were my own and I’m not just saying that because he’s your husband, but he’d be fawning all over me and you know how I hate that.”

 Annie smiled sadly.
 “Gilly, why don’t you play with your Rooster?
 I’ll get your great-granddad a cup of tea.”

 “I can get my own tea!”
 Albert protested.

 Albert struggled to his feet and limped over to the kitchen.
 He picked up the kettle and he tipped it towards a cup that he thought looked clean enough.